Blackeyes (TV series): Initial responses

-The criticisms also enabled Potter to speak directly about his own experience of child-abuse, which he had attempted to address in Blackeyes, an element of the series that had seemingly been overlooked by its critics: "If you listen to the voice-over [in the last episode] you'll see it's very clear why [child-abuse] strikes my heart.
+The criticisms also enabled Potter to speak directly about his own experience of child abuse, which he had attempted to address in Blackeyes, an element of the series that had seemingly been overlooked by its critics: "If you listen to the voice-over [in the last episode] you'll see it's very clear why [child abuse] strikes my heart.
 I've never been able to speak directly about it - no one who's had such an experience has ever been able to speak about it except obliquely.
 It sits there and makes me sweat even now".
 The Sunday Telegraph acknowledged Potter's childhood experience as "the source of the harrowing scene in the last episode".
 The sequence involves the character of Maurice Kingsley about to sexually abuse his niece Jessica until Potter's voice-over interrupts: "No, you'll have to imagine the rest if you must... the snake in his hand has become the worm in her soul.
 Recollections of abuse - my god - they're hard to deal with - even though I try...
 There are times when the pen in your hand becomes... becomes - yes - a knife in someone else's".

 Later reactions

 In 1993 Potter summed up the initial press reaction to Blackeyes by calling it "a tide of polemical abuse of such huge proportions in the English tabloids that it was almost proof I was stepping on the right nerves, if not totally in the right way".
 A few years' removed from the project he admitted responsibility for some of the negative reaction, saying, "there were too many strands, and the style, which is very alienating, it was so successful it alienated every fucking person who ever saw it!" and "I did fail.
-If there's such universal rejection and opposition and incomprehension then it's extremely likely that it was either badly written, or badly done, or both."Quoted in Graham Fuller, Potter on Potter, Faber and Faber 1993, p.134.
+If there's such universal rejection and opposition and incomprehension then it's extremely likely that it was either badly written, or badly done, or both."